mat-sik/booking-system/README.md

 ### Topic Partitioning Strategy

 Partition keys combine date (ISO-8601) and service UUID, ensuring:
-- All bookings for a service on a given date route to the same partition
+- All booking commands for a service on a given date route to the same partition
 - Chronological ordering is maintained
 - First-come-first-served fairness
 - Independent processing of different services/dates